Coumanis and York P.C.

 Hostile Work Environment

-A hostile work environment is one form of harassment in the workplace, where conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
-A hostile work environment is also frequently referred to as an intimidating work environment, offensive work environment, abusive work environment, or hostile workplace.
+A hostile work environment is one form of harassment in the workplace, that is based on sex, race, gender, religion or any other protected class, where conduct is so severe or pervasive enough to create a hostile work environment that a reasonable person would consider intimidating, hostile, or abusive.

 Physical Harassment